isabelc/Max-Quantity-For-WC-Shops/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.1.9 =
+Fix: added _update_cart_validation to avoid manual override on cart update at checkout.

 = 1.1.8 =
 Fix: they can no longer override limit by manually typing quantity.
 Other bug also fixed.